 convergent.
 It emphasizes

-and awareness of meaning and values.
-The primary adaptive ability of
+in imaginative ability and awareness of meaning and values.
+The primary adaptive

-on adaptation by observation rather than action.
-It is called
+this orientation is on adaptation by observation rather than action.
+It is

-because it works best in situations that call for generation of alternative
+divergent because it works best in situations that call for generation

-ideas and implications, such as a "brainstorming" session.
-The style suggests a
+of alternative ideas and implications, such as a "brainstorming" session.
+The

 Admittedly, I think the short questionnaire format is hardly a definitive way to determine such complex topics.
 There's a lot of nuance that goes into how humans teach other humans.
 That said, if nothing else, it was a nice peek at what might be and, at least for my results, upon reflection I found them to be generally true.